 And if you work from home you may need more than basic contents insurance.

 If you’re an employee and working from home means sitting at the kitchen table with the office laptop, you probably don’t need extra insurance.
 Your employer’s insurance should cover the laptop.

 But if your work isn’t just desk - or kitchen table - based, or you work for yourself, it’s best to check the wording of your home contents insurance.

 Does it cover the things you need to do your job?
-If not, some insurers will offer extra work-from-home cover as an add-on.
+If not, some insurers offer extra work-from-home cover as an add-on.

-If you take out tenants insurance it can also cover you for damage to things your landlord owns and so help you keep your deposit.
+If you take out tenants insurance it could also cover you for damage to things your landlord owns and so help you keep your deposit.
 Look out for policies that include tenants’ liability cover.